-GOP-controlled county in Arizona holds up election results
+GOP-Controlled County in Arizona Holds Up Election Results

 In New Mexico in June, the state Supreme Court ordered Republican officials in Otero County to certify the county’s primary election results after they had refused for weeks to do so, citing uncertainty about the integrity of elections.
 (A partisan audit of the election results in the county had found no evidence of fraud.)

 Election law experts say the same thing would most likely happen in Arizona if Cochise County were to withhold certification.
 Last week, Arizona’s secretary of state, Katie Hobbs, wrote a letter to the county supervisors warning that if they did not certify the results by Monday, she would take “all available legal action” to make them do so.
+On Monday, she filed a lawsuit.

-Such action would in effect amount to Hobbs, a Democrat who won this month’s governor’s race, asking the state Supreme Court to certify her own victory.
+Such action in effect amounts to Hobbs, a Democrat who won this month’s governor’s race, asking the state Supreme Court to certify her own victory.
 Kari Lake, a 2020 election denier who lost to Hobbs, has tried to make a campaign issue out of Hobbs’ role as the state’s top elections authority.

 “Katie Hobbs is in charge of the certification process,” Caroline Wren, a spokesperson for Lake, told Steve Bannon on his “War Room” podcast this month, “and so she’s going to fight this every way.
 But I would hope that the courts end up stepping in to fight with us as well.”